MikeBrock03/Lifting-The-Bar/README.md

 And now you know how to implement pre-filled text!

-#### Next, we will be looking at how to implement a custom multiple choice form.
+#### Next, we will be looking at how to implement a custom multiple-choice form.

 First, design your choices in a list: